HitaloM/PyKorone/README.md

 PEP-517.
 This is a relatively new standard, so a newer version of pip is necessary to make it work.

-Upgrade to pip 19 to fix this issue: `pip3 install -U pip`
+Upgrade to pip 19 to fix this issue: `python3 -m pip install pip -U`

 ## Usage